92 Terms

 Contextual Inquiry

 Contextual inquiry is a field research method where you observe users in their real environment.
-Learn how this approach uncovers insights interviews alone miss.
+Learn how contextual inquiry surfaces unmet needs.

 Conversion Rate Optimization

 Conversion rate optimization (CRO) increases the percentage of visitors who take a desired action.
-Learn proven CRO techniques to boost conversions on your site.
+Learn the methods that move the needle.

 Dendrogram